uhhjaz/ChoreMate/README.md

 **Optional Nice-to-have Stories**
+* user can skip tasks ( user can mark off unavailability dates )
+* user can see reccommendations for who a task should be assigned to
+* user can see task feed formatted week by week
+* user can see task history
 * user can update their profile picture
 * user can invite another user to household
 * user can update tasks
-* user can skip tasks ( user can mark off unavailability dates )
 * user can name/rename households
 * user can edit their name
 * user can view a housemates profile